Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Remove the instance from the Auto Scaling group Place the Instance within an isolation security group, launch an EC2 Instance with a forensic toolkit and use the forensic toolkit imago to deploy an ENI as a network span port to inspect all traffic coming from the suspicious instance.
 - [x] Remove the instance from the Auto Scaling group and the Elastic Load Balancer Place the instance within an isolation security group, make a copy of the EBS volume from a new snapshot, launch an EC2 Instance with a forensic toolkit and attach the copy of the EBS volume to investigate.

-### A security engineer needs to configure monitonng and auditing for AWS Lambda.
+### A security engineer needs to configure monitoring and auditing for AWS Lambda.
 Which combination of actions using AWS services should the security engineer take to accomplish this goal?
 (Select TWO)

 - [x] Use AWS Config to track configuration changes to Lambda functions, runtime environments, tags, handler names, code sizes, memory allocation, timeout settings, and concurrency settings, along with Lambda IAM execution role, subnet, and security group associations.
 - [x] Use AWS CloudTrail to implement governance, compliance, operational, and risk auditing for Lambda.